OniDaito/CEPrender/README.markdown

 I think it's a good idea to make sure your rust compilier is up-to-date.
 I've fallen afoul of this a few times

     rustup upgrade

+## Running

+There are two programs: render and chooser.
+Render creates all the images and chooser lets you browse the images to select these that you want to use.

+    cargo run --bin render --release <path to matlab file> <path to output> <threads> <sigma> <pertubations> <accepted - OPTIONAL>
+    cargo run --bin chooser --release <path to matlab file>